[Image] Exploring the USS Robert Smalls, a US Navy warship.

-The USS Robert Smalls recently docked at Da Nang port on a friendly visit with the mission of strengthening the partnership and celebrating 30 years of Vietnam-US relations.
-Nhan Dan Newspaper reporters were present to capture authentic images of the machine considered one of the "magic eyes" of the US Navy.
+The cruiser USS Robert Smalls recently docked in Da Nang for a goodwill visit aimed at strengthening the partnership and commemorating 30 years of Vietnam-US relations.
+Reporters from Nhan Dan Newspaper were present to capture authentic images of this machine, considered one of the "all-seeing eyes" of the US Navy.

 Báo Nhân dân•10/12/2025

-Inside the cockpit on the top floor of the battleship.
-View from the cockpit of the battleship.
+Inside the cockpit on the top deck of the battleship.
+The view from the bridge of the warship.
 The USS Robert Smalls was designed to operate as a command and escort ship in carrier strike groups, with multi-role defensive and offensive capabilities.
 Launched in 1987 and officially commissioned in 1989, the ship is a key component of the U.S. Seventh Fleet, regularly deployed in the Indo- Pacific region to support regional security and stability operations.
-Modern weapons systems in the hull area.
+Modern weapon systems are located in the hull area of the ship.
 The USS Robert Smalls carries two helicopters for anti-submarine warfare and reconnaissance missions.

 The helicopter is equipped with a system of buoys for detecting submarines.
 Inside the cockpit of an anti-submarine helicopter aboard the USS Robert Smalls.
 Vietnamese reporters captured images of anti-submarine helicopters.
 The helicopter maintenance and repair bay of the USS Robert Smalls.
 The helicopter maintenance and repair bay of the USS Robert Smalls.